 PROBLEMS WITH ERC-20

 The protocols of ERC-20 is not always sufficient for the token’s purposes.
-It’s only a standard for developing an Ethereum-based tokens, and they is no guarantee for valuable, useful or functional tokens.
-They may be a room for further customization of a token as long as it meets the basics of ERC-20.
+It’s only a standard for developing an Ethereum-based token, and they are no guarantee for valuable, useful or functional tokens.
+They may be room for further customization of a token as long as it meets the basics of ERC-20.
 One major problem of the ERC-20 standards is that it takes an effective action towards a token trivial on a technical level.

-As the case may be, many groups who would have been unable of releasing an ICO can be able to do so now.
+As the case may be, many groups who would have been unable to release an ICO can be able to do so now.
 The sheer number of deployed tokens (47,454 and counting!) leads to an abundance of very similar tokens, which enables the selection process to be harder and more complicated for prospective investors.

 Another problem is that some projects implement the guidelines in a distinctive way which creates more confusion about the way their tokens operate.
 For example, tokens are sometimes sent to the smart contracts of other ICOs.
 If that contract hasn’t allowed for this eventuality, then the tokens will be lost.
 By the end of 2017, over $3 million was lost this way!
 The ERC-223 proposal seeks to counter this flaw.

-The implementation of the ERC-20 Tokens standards has accelerated growth along the whole ICO space by standardizing features thats makes it easier for the projects to develop tokens.
-The protocols has also brought a far better synergy among ICO projects, exchanges, and wallet providers and more.
+The implementation of the ERC-20 Tokens standards has accelerated growth along with the whole ICO space by standardizing features that make it easier for the projects to develop tokens.
+The protocols have also brought a far better synergy among ICO projects, exchanges, and wallet providers and more.